fdformula/MathlyLua/README.md

 #### b. `ones`, `zeros`, `rand` and `randi` generate each an ordinary table rather than a mathly matrix if used this way, say, `ones(1, 100)`.
 This allows us to generate a table of specified length and address it conveniently like `x[i]` instead of `x[1][i]`.

 #### c.
-Mathly matrix operations can only be applied on mathly matrices; if an operation involves two objects, one must be a mathly matrix.
+Mathly matrix operations can only be applied on mathly matrices; if a matrix operation involves two objects, one must be a mathly matrix.

 To allow matrix operations on ordinary tables, conversion is needed.
 For example,